 Harry turned his head slightly to see Professor McGonagall standing up at the staff table looking quite alarmed.

 Harry wasn't so much stunned by her entering the conversation as he was by the question she asked.
 Harry could feel his anger rising again.

-"What do I mean Professor?" asked in a voice barely above a whisper.
+"What do I mean Professor?" he repeated in a voice barely above a whisper.
 "How can you ask that?" he asked much louder.
 "Surely you know what I'm talking about!"
 Harry was nearly screaming now.

 Dumbledore raised a hand to try and get the boy to stop.
 "Mr. Potter...err Harry please.
 This is not the place for this-" But, before Dumbledore could say any more he was interrupted by Harry's continued tirade.

-"Mr. Potter I must insist-" Dumbledore said worriedly while glancing at the shocked expressions of others in the hall.
+"Mr. Potter I must insist-" Dumbledore said worriedly, glancing at the shocked expressions of others in the hall.

 "Then we move to third year!
 I had my soul almost sucked out by a Dementor no less than THREE bloody times during the school year.
 And they were supposedly here to protect me!
 Protect me from what you may ask?
 An escaped serial killer who's apparently out for my blood specifically.
 So I had that hanging over my head every goddamn day of last year.
 And you know what?
 He actually found me and we had a nice bloody chat.
 He's actually one of the nicest people I've ever had the pleasure of meeting.
 Did you know he never even got a trial?
-Someone stunned him in the back and he just woke up in Azkaban.
+Someone stunned him in the back and he just woke up in Azkaban!
 So what did I do?"
-Harry looked around the room to see if anyone would answer his rhetorical question.
+Harry questioned to the room, seeing if anyone would answer his rhetorical question.